 (Hoo)man’s best friend does a lot of things that perplex their person.
 In our Dog’s Sense of Smell article , we discussed head-scratching behaviors like bum sniffing and reading pee-mail.
-Today we're going to explain why dogs eat grass.
+Today we're gonna talk about why dogs eat grass.

 Here's a true story.
-Late last summer, I'm sitting in my outside office, doing work for Small Pet Select .
-I look over, and I see our Golden Retriever Mix, Max, making his best goat impression.
-When I say he was acting like a goat, he wasn't delicately nibbling the grass.
-Instead, he was ripping the grass out by the roots.
+Late last summer, I'm sitting in my outside office.
+I look over, and I see our golden retriever mix, Max, making his best goat impression.
+When I say he was acting like a goat, he wasn't delicately nibbling the grass... he was ripping it out by the roots.

 Depending on where the grass or grass seed is located, it may be treated with chemicals.
-Further, yard sprays, such as weed control or fertilizers, can turn turf and plants toxic.
+Further, yard sprays (such as weed control or fertilizers) can turn turf and plants toxic.
 If you don't know for sure an area is chemical-free, don't let your dog devour the grass.
-As an aside, while we’re mentioning plants, keep in mind some common weeds and ornamental plants are poisonous!
+Also, keep in mind some common weeds and ornamental plants are poisonous.
+So those are bad.

 Why Is My Dog Eating Grass?

 There are a variety of reasons your dog might be grazing on your lawn.
 It’s a common belief a dog with an upset tummy eats grass to induce vomiting.
-However, there isn’t any scientific evidence to support that it actually works present-day.
+However, there isn’t any scientific evidence to support that it actually works.

 When I asked our vet about why Max was pretending to be a goat, she mentioned all the following reasons.
 Planning to be a goat for Halloween was not one of those!